-1. Introduction and Background
+1. Introduction

-This pollution incident response management plan (PIRMP) is for the site known as Hyland Road Landfill, Greystanes.
-Holroyd City Council are the site owners and currently hold environmental protection licence (EPL) number 4537 for the site.
+This revised Pollution Incident Response Management Plan (PIRMP)1 is for the site known as Hyland Road Landfill, Greystanes.
+Cumberland City Council is the site owner and currently holds environmental protection licence (EPL) number 4537 for the site.
 The development and implementation of a PIRMP plan is required for all sites that hold an EPL in accordance with the NSW Protection of the Environment Act (1997) (POEO).